-If you’ve never gone through the design and construction process before, it can feel overwhelming to manage the build-out of your company’s new office.
+If you’ve never gone through the design and construction process before, it can feel overwhelming to manage the build-out process of your company’s new office.

 When do you hire an architect?
 Which general contractor should you hire?
 Do you need a project manager?
 How do you get your permits?
 And the list goes on…

 Not to worry.
-After reading this article, you will understand the standard office build-out process, from initial design to the day you move in.
+After reading this article, you will understand the standard office build-out process, from the initial design to the day you move in.

 In this article, we will explain what happens in each step of the build-out process, including: